 Q: Do I have to tell other people about it?

 Your children may not know who to tell about the cancer or what to say.
 They may not want to say anything at all.
-It helps to explore their feelings about talking to others.
+It’s a good idea to ask how they feel about talking to others.

-If you’re planning to inform teachers, or the school counsellor or principal, talk to your kids first.
+If you’re planning to inform teachers, the school counsellor or principal, talk to your kids first.
 Teenagers and even younger children may be reluctant for the school to know, so explain the benefits of telling the school and then chat about the best way to approach the discussion.
-Ask if your teenagers want to be involved in talking to key teachers or the principal with you – this way they are part of the agreement made with the school.
+Ask if your teenagers want to be involved in these discussions.

 A: “You can tell your friends if you want to, but you don’t have to.
 People we know may talk about the diagnosis, so your friends might hear even if you don’t tell them.
 Many people find it helps to talk about the things that are on their mind.”